 As with any medication, make sure you discuss the guidelines for safe use with your veterinarian.
 It's important to follow your veterinarian's instructions and administer the proper dosage of your dog's Albon suspension.
 Treatment may last a few days to a week.
 Albon should be given to your dog until their symptoms are no longer present for 48 hours.
 If your dog does not show signs of improvement after a day or two of treatment, contact your veterinarian.

 When you should not use Albon for your dog

 If your dog is allergic to sulfonamide antibiotics ("sulfa drugs"), they should not be treated with Albon.
 Signs of allergy can include trouble breathing and skin rash.

 If your dog is pregnant or nursing, she should not get Albon.
 If your dog has kidney or liver disease, the veterinarian will likely prescribe a different medicine.
 If your dog is taking certain medications, such as cyclosporine (an immunosuppressive drug), phenytoin (an anti-seizure drug), warfarin (a blood thinner), aspirin and methotrexate (a chemotherapy drug) she should not take Albon.
 Make sure your veterinarian knows of all the medications and supplements your dog takes.
 Even herbal supplements can interact with prescription drugs.

 Possible side effects from Albon include fever, skin rash, vomiting and diarrhea.
 In addition, joint pain and dry eye may also occur.
-Call your vet if any of these side effects develop.
-Also call your vet if your dog develops any new symptoms that are not listed above while taking this medicine.
+Call your veterinarian if any of these side effects develop.
+Also call your veterinarian if your dog develops any new symptoms that are not listed above while taking this medicine.
 It is sometimes difficult to determine if these new symptoms are side effects from the medication or not.
 It is best to call your vet when in doubt.